bladeacer/portfolio/src/pages/posts/endeavour.md

 Since users can choose to not updating their operating system on Linux, they can test out cutting edge features or wait and see if the update might break their set up.
-This also means that Arch Linux has one of the largest software package repositories, especially when factoring the Arch User Repository.
+This also means that Arch Linux has one of the largest software package repositories, especially when factoring the Arch User Repository (AUR).

+> A tradeoff of a large online repository of software is that one as the user
+> needs to check the software they are installing.
+>
+> **pacman** is also much involved as a package manager.
+Mirrors, cryptographic keys
+> need to update ever so often.
+The AUR also sometimes has a bit of downtime, though
+> otherwise the user experience is a good one.

 ## Credits
 Credits to Linus Torvalds, Free Software Foundation, GNU Software devs,